 Does this mean we will always work only with accessibility?
 No!
 If we find new ambitions and inspirations that we believe can work sustainably as a company effort – we can do them!
 There is no CEO stating a “vision” that everyone must follow.
 Instead we listen.
 We listen to the market – what customers want and need.
 We listen to the ambitions of our colleagues – what do we want to learn next?
 We listen to users – what would help them the most?
 Then we adapt.
 We change and we evolve as an organism, always reacting to our surroundings.

 But for now, with a growing market and a sense of purpose in our work – yeah – we will probably be working a lot with accessibility 😀

 What would you do here?

-Currently we are looking for:
+Currently we are looking for these roles:

-You can read more about those roles in the links.
 No matter what role you have when entering the company you will be expected to run this company together with us.
 That means you will never again be able to say “Someone should fix this!” or “That’s not in my job description”.
 If you want something changed – you have the power and the means to change it here!
 Need help – ask!
 We are very helpful and understanding – not everyone has run a company before!